Dalymount Park: Council redevelopment proposals

 In October 2018, the council published plans for the redevelopment of the stadium into a 6,000-seater UEFA Category 3 facility.
 The council had published preliminary plans in 2016 to demolish and rebuild Dalymount on a phased basis at a cost of €20 million.
 The work was contingent on works on the neighbouring Phibsborough Shopping Centre site, which was controlled by the National Asset Management Agency.
 A related deal was concluded in February 2019.
 It was suggested that Bohemians and Shelbourne would need to play elsewhere during redevelopment.
 Government funding of €900,000 was announced in February 2020, with Bohs set to play in Tolka Park.
 Tolka Park may remain in operation according to Dublin City Council.

 By mid-2022, the development plans had not progressed, and "scaled back" options were under consideration by the council, "amid rising cost concerns".
 Even so, demolition of the Connaught Street Stand went ahead in August.
 In October 2022, the council published its updated redevelopment plans, with a proposed capacity of 7,880 and a completion date of 2026.

 In February 2024, Dublin City Council approved a grant of €40 million for the redevelopment of the stadium to a capacity of 8,000, with the club hoping to complete construction by the 2027 season.
 In November 2024, the project was awarded a €25 million sports capital grant.

 In September 2025, the Phibsborough Shopping Centre was acquired by Dublin property company Twinlite Real Estate.
 The future of the shopping centre is linked to the planned redevelopment of Dalymount Park.
 Twinlite did not outline a timeline for construction, but said further details of its proposal for Phibsboro Shopping Centre would follow in due course.

 In November 2025, Dublin City Council approved the borrowing of €34million to get the project underway.
+DCC sought tenders in April 2026.
+The May 2026 derby against Shamrock Rovers was billed as the last to be played at the old Dalymount, before redevelopment begins.